3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 You’ll find the freshest, most delicious orange juice at a mere 50 cents (5 dirhams) a cup, the lively sizzle of grilling meat…

-… And you’ll also find snake charmers who have abusively de-fanged their cobras, monkeys who have been snatched from the wild in order to pay tricks, and women grabbing your hand to try to give you a henna tattoo at an exorbitant price.
+… and you’ll also find snake charmers who have abusively de-fanged their cobras, monkeys who have been snatched from the wild and drugged in order to pay tricks, and women grabbing your hand to try to force you into getting a henna tattoo at an exorbitant price.

-To save yourself a headache, do not take any photos of the snake charmers, henna artists, etc. and do not allow anyone to hand you their monkey or put any henna on you as you undoubtedly will be hounded to pay.
-Just ignore or say no to people and move on (welcome to Morocco).
+Pro Tip: To save yourself a headache, do not take any photos of the snake charmers, henna artists, etc. Do not allow anyone to hand you their monkey or put any henna on you as you undoubtedly will be hounded to pay.
+Just ignore or say no to people and move on (welcome to Morocco — no will be your most-used word here).

 I don’t mean to dissuade you from visiting Jemaa el-Fnaa; I just want you to know what to expect.
 It’s the center of the medina, so it really is the perfect place to start exploring the wonderful yet utterly chaotic city that is Marrakech.